graphql-rust/juniper/docs/book/content/types/objects/error_handling.md

 ```

 A useful side effect of this approach is to have partially successful
-paths.
-Therefore, a if one of multiple paths fails, the result of the
+queries or mutations.
+If one resolver fails, the results of the
-successful paths are not discarded.
+successful resolvers are not discarded.

 ### Example Input Validation (complex)

-Instead of using strings do propagated error, it is possible to use
+Instead of using strings to propagate errors, it is possible to use
 GraphQL's type system to describe the errors more precisely.

-For each
-failable input variable a field in a GraphQL object is created.
+For each fallible input variable a field in a GraphQL object is created.
 The
 field is set if the validation for that particular field fails.
-Notice
-that some kind of code generation reduces the unnecessary work.
-The
-amount of types which are required is significant larger than
+You will likely want some kind of code generation to reduce repetition as the number of types required is significantly larger than
 before.
-Each functions has their custom `ValidationResult` which
+Each resolver function has a custom `ValidationResult` which
 contains only fields provided by the function.

 ```rust